These Sugar Free Oatmeal Cookies are loaded with oats, flaxseed, nuts, fruits and do not have any added sugar.

 Ingredients for Sugar Free Oatmeal Cookies

-- Flaxseed and water: Flax eggs keep this recipe vegan, add extra healthy fats and help to eat less animal products.
+- Flaxseed and warm water: Flax eggs keep this recipe vegan and add extra healthy fats.

 - Oat flour: You can use store-bought oat flour or here is a quick tutorial on DIY oat flour.
 Don’t use just ground up oats, they have to be sifted.

 - Nuts: Use whichever nuts you love.
 I use peanuts, almonds and cashews.
-I think sunflower seeds, Brazilian nuts, pecans and hazelnuts will go well.
+I think sunflower seeds, pumpkin seeds, walnuts, pecans, pistachios, Brazilian nuts and hazelnuts will go well.

 - Baking essentials: Vanilla extract, cinnamon, baking soda and salt.